Privacy legislation and personal data

 If you wish to withdraw your consent

 None of the above affects your rights under the legislation.
-You may withdraw your consent to our processing of your data at any time – you should write/email us to do this, but we reserve the right to retain certain data for historical purposes and maintain our records.
+You may withdraw your consent to our processing of your data at any time – you should write, addressing your correspondence to the data controller at our headquarters or email us at firstname.lastname@example.org to do this, but we reserve the right to retain certain data for historical purposes and maintain our records.

 How to get a copy of your personal information

-You have the right to request a copy of your information – please email or write to the address on the website.
+You have the right to request a copy of your information – please email or write to the address shown in clause 6.
 Please provide information about your contact(s) with us to help our search.

 Complaining about our use of your personal information